 Journalist visa pre-clearance

-Typical ranges based on productions Libanza Films has directly supported in the Sundarbans.
-We confirm a specific schedule once we have your production brief.
+Timelines based on productions Libanza Films has directly supported in the Sundarbans.
+We confirm a specific schedule once your production brief is received. | Full filming permits guide | Drone filming permits guide

 Who Needs a Film Fixer in the Sundarbans?